-In March, vehicle registrations in Poland grew by 17.13% with respect to March of 2016.
-In total, 526,433 cars were registered and 526,433 new cars were sold in the last twelve months, 17.13% more than the year before.
+In February, vehicle registrations in Poland fell by 12.72% with respect to February of 2019.
+In total, 45,095 cars were registered and 584,973 new cars were sold in the last twelve months, 7.99% less than the year before.

-The breakdown of car sales figures for the month of March is:
+The breakdown of car sales figures for the month of February is:

-- Commercial vehicles sold: 89,066, 9.37% more than in March of 2016.
+- Commercial vehicles sold: 6,587, 16.63% less than in February of 2019.

-- Passenger cars regitrations: 49,429, which represents a figure of 26% more than in March of 2016.
+- Passenger cars regitrations: 38,508, which represents a figure of 12.01% less than in February of 2019.

 A very useful variable for estimating the level of economic wealth enjoyed by Poles residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 13.87 cars per 1,000 residents, 13.87 of them in the last month, Poland, occupies 27th place in the ranking.
+With annual sales of 15.41 cars per 1,000 residents, 1.19 of them in the last month, Poland, occupies 47th place in the ranking.

-As can be seen, the number of registrations per thousand residents has grown in the last year.
-The increase in this figure is positive, as it generally indicates improved public confidence in the country's economy.
+As can be seen, the number of registrations per thousand residents has fallen in the last year.
+A drop in registrations generally indicates a fall in consumer confidence and, when it is sustained, a recession in the real economy.

 Changes in Polish vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have grown since 2007, as 313,964 were produced that year as have the number of registrations per thousand residents, which that year numbered 8.24.
+Sales have grown since 2010, as 362,909 were produced that year as have the number of registrations per thousand residents, which that year numbered 9.54.

 Here we show you the progression of vehicle registrations in Poland.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Poland in en Polish economy.